browserengineering/book/book/embeds.md

-worse-looking image but are faster than the default.[^lossy] For example, just for resizing an image, there's fast, simple, "nearest neighbor" resizing and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" resizing algorithm.
+worse-looking image but are faster than the default.[^lossy] For example, just for resizing an image, there's fast, simple, "nearest neighbor" resizing and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" resizing algorithms.

 [lanczos]: https://en.wikipedia.org/wiki/Lanczos_resampling

-To give web page authors control over this performance bottleneck, can there's an [`image-rendering`][image-rendering] CSS property that indicates which algorithm to use.
+To give web page authors control over this performance bottleneck, there's an [`image-rendering`][image-rendering] CSS property that indicates which algorithm to use.
 Let's add that as an argument to `DrawImage`: